pawap90/blog-articles/20210122-chrome-extension-commands/2021-01-22-chrome-extension-commands.md

 ## 3. Listen for the command event

-For our command to be properly handled, we need to listen to the `onCommand` event in our background script and execute the appropriate logic once our command is called.
+For our command to be properly handled, we need to listen to the `onCommand` event in our background script and execute the appropriate logic once our `duplicate-tab` is called.

 So we will listen to the event and call the `duplicateTab` function when the `duplicate-tab` command is called: